Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Designing tests before satisfying them.
 - [ ] Having the Tester in the Development Team write the test plans before coding.
 - [ ] Testing existing code before adding more code to it.
-- [ ] The continuous restructuring of software to retain flexibility.
+- [ ] The continuous restructuring of Software to retain flexibility.

 _[⬆ Back to Top](#table-of-contents)_

 278.  ### Question278
 Which statements describe why automated builds are important? (choose the best three answers)

-- [x] They allow frequent validation of the unit of software being worked on, ensuring it remains in a potentially shippable state.
+- [x] They allow frequent validation of the unit of Software being worked on, ensuring it remains in a potentially shippable state.
 - [x] The build process is clearly defined and scripted, making it easy consistent and repeatable.
 - [ ] They eliminate the need for Build Engineers.
 - [x] They ensure your Product remains bug free.